 And with the next stage in the supply chain technological evolution well underway and procurement’s potential for having a positive impact on society and the environment firmly in the headlines for the foreseeable, it might be high time to revisit whether your procurement function is being weakened by any archaic processes, or if legacy esourcing tools are acting as a deterring factor in attracting much-needed new talent.

-In this golden age for advancements in procurement technology, it is vitally important that companies adapt, lest they be out-competed by nimbler competitors in the marketplace and in their recruitment efforts.
-As McKinsey analysts wrote in 2019 prior to the pandemic, “only by hiring, training, and retaining people with digital skills will procurement be able to deliver in an increasingly disrupted and competitive landscape” – and today that message rings truer than ever.
+To really drive home the value of tip 1, in this golden age for advancements in procurement technology it is vitally important that companies adapt, lest they be out-competed by nimbler competitors in the marketplace and in their recruitment efforts.
+As McKinsey analysts wrote as far back as 2019 (prior to the pandemic) “only by hiring, training, and retaining people with digital skills will procurement be able to deliver in an increasingly disrupted and competitive landscape” – and today that message rings truer than ever.

-At Keelvar, our Sourcing Optimizer platform marries optimization power with the usability that this next generation of workers look for in a sourcing technology solution, and our user-friendly Sourcing Automation solutions will go a long way towards convincing tech-savvy young professionals that your company is the right fit for them.
+At Keelvar, our Sourcing Optimizer platform marries optimization power with the usability that this next generation of workers look for in a sourcing technology solution, and will go a long way towards convincing tech-savvy young professionals that your company is the right fit for them.

-Through the addition of an AI component to your strategic sourcing toolkit, you will be helping to enable the success of a younger team member who might not have the decades of experience of their predecessor to fill those shoes much more effectively.
+Through the addition of modern technology to your strategic sourcing toolkit, you will be helping to enable the success of a younger team member who might not have the decades of experience of their predecessor to fill those shoes much more effectively.

 Talk to us today about how Keelvar's solutions can benefit your digital transformation journey.
 For more information, contact us here.